 Well, it’s basically just science.
 The soil underneath your home shifts and moves.
 It expands and contracts depending on exposure to water and temperature.
 This expansion and contraction of the soil puts tremendous stress on even a well-built home.

 While you can’t control the elements where you live, having your home sitting on a lot that has poor drainage or improper grading or your house doesn’t have good rain gutters can be major factors in whether or not you develop a bad situation.

 The particular soil your home was built on is a major factor as well.
 Some types of soil swell more than others when it gets wet.

-Fortunately, in Western Washington State, the soil isn’t as absorbent as it is in other areas of the country.
+Fortunately, in some parts of the Western USA, the soil isn’t as absorbent as it is in other areas of the country.